Benzodiazepines & Withdrawal

 - Muscle relaxant

-Benzodiazepines achieve these effects by entering the brain and binding to what are known as gamma-aminobutyric acid (GABA) receptors, neurotransmitters responsible for controlling the body’s response to stress, anxiety, and fear.
+The binding to GABA receptors is the channel through which the activation process occurs.
+Benzos bind to the GABA receptors, then stimulate a GABA-ergic (inhibitory) response to stress, anxiety, and fear.
 GABA does this by blocking the nerve impulses responsible for creating and transmitting those feelings to help the brain keep itself calm.

 Ready to get help?Let's get started nowLet our treatment experts call you today.

-Benzodiazepines bind to these GABA receptors and activate them, stimulating GABA production until it floods the brain, bringing those calming effects with it and creating a significantly more powerful block against anxiety and stress.
+Benzodiazepines bind to these GABA receptors, activate them, and stimulate (increase) the GABA response; hence, bringing those calming effects with it and creating a significantly more powerful block against anxiety and stress.

 If your brain becomes chemically dependent on benzos, it can actually make sleep problems worse.
 If someone tries to cut back or quit benzo use after developing an addiction, they may experience a rebounding of insomnia or anxiety, perhaps even worse than before.